Battles in the Salvia Garden: Controlling Spider Mites - Part II

 One thing you should never do is release a bunch of persimilis and fallacis into your garden if there are few spider mites on which to munch.
 Doing so might seem proactive, but you waste your money.
 It will either kill the predators (insufficient food) or cause them to go hunting elsewhere.
-Also, as they do their job, and spider mites diminish in your garden, expect the predators to disperse.
+Also, expect the predators to disperse as they do their job and spider mites diminish in your garden.

 What if the spider mites keep returning in force despite repeated releases of predator mites?
 It may be time to use miticides.
 However, remember that these poisons kill predators as well, which makes it difficult to balance predator and prey.